penguinpowernz/scanban/README.md

 This allows us to ban bots that try to brute force SSH endpoints to search for vulnerable phpMyAdmin or wordpress instances, and the like.

+## Features

+- easy configuration
+- regular expression based matching
+- tail new lines from log files and docker container logs in daemon one
+- ban IP addresses for a specific period of time
+- execute custom actions when a ban is triggered
+- execute custom actions when a ban is lifted
+- log actions taken to un/ban
+- test configuration against specific logs with dry run mode
+- whitelist IP addresses
+- drop-in directory support for modular configuration
+- great to pair with `ipset`

 ## Usage

 The command has the following args: